Rechnoi/FutureEngineersMicRobot/README.md

 ## Starting the robot

  - Turn on the robot with the toggle switch
+ - Set up the card as specified in the rules
  - Put the robot on the track
  - Press the button to start